The Pink Panther Show: The Pink Panther Laugh-and-a-Half Hour-and-a-Half Show (1976–1977)

 The Pink Panther Laugh-and-a-Half Hour-and-a-Half Show was an attempt by DFE to revamp the traditional format of three entries airing in a 30-minute format.
-The show was expanded to 90 minutes, and included a live-action segment featuring comedian Lenny Schultz reading letters and jokes from viewers.
+The show was expanded to 90 minutes, and included a live-action segment featuring comedian Lenny Schultz reading letters from viewers.
 The show also featured two new made-for-television series, a first for the franchise: the Texas Toads (a redubbed version of the theatrical Tijuana Toads series), and Misterjaw.
 New bumper sequences featuring both the Texas Toads and Misterjaw were created for the series.
 These new entries were aired in combination with rebroadcasts of The Pink Panther, The Inspector and The Ant and the Aardvark.

 The Pink Panther Laugh-and-a-Half Hour-and-a-Half Show did not do well in the ratings, so it lasted only one season.

-Think Pink Panther (1977–1978)
+The Think Pink Panther Show (1977–1978)

-The final series broadcast on NBC, Think Pink Panther reverted to the traditional 30-minute format and consisted of rebroadcasts.
+The final series broadcast on NBC, The Think Pink Panther Show reverted to the traditional 30-minute format and consisted of rebroadcasts.
 No new cartoons were created for this show.
+The opening sequence was based on “The Pink Phink”.
 The layout of the closing credits was based on The New Pink Panther Show.

+A segment was called “Dear Pink Panther”, where Pink Panther would show jokes from viewers (possibly reused from the previous season).

-The All New Pink Panther Show (1978)
+The All New Pink Panther Show (1978–1979)

-The All New Pink Panther Show (1978) was a new version of the series commenced after NBC's broadcast of the series ended its nine-year run.
+The All New Pink Panther Show (1978–1979) was a new version of the series commenced after NBC's broadcast of the series ended its nine-year run.
 For its tenth season, ABC picked up the series and requested 32 new made-for-television Pink Panther shorts, along with 16 entries for the new Crazylegs Crane segment.
 A disco-flavored rendition of Henry Mancini's "Pink Panther Theme" was used for the opening and closing credits, with the closing credits featuring Pink Panther disco-dancing.
-"Stay Tuned" bumpers were produced for seven episodes as well.
+"Stay Tuned" bumpers were produced for nine episodes as well (marked in bold).

-Pink Panther Encore (1979–1980)

-For its 11th and final season, DFE repackaged pre-1978 entries for a total of 52 episodes.
-No new cartoons were created for this show.